sage-suzuki/sage-suzuki.github.io/essays/swe-reflection.md

 ## Conclusion

 ICS 414 helped me grow both technically and personally.
 I came away with stronger development skills, a better understanding of team collaboration, and confidence in building something from scratch that people might actually use.
+I learned how to work with real-world tools and frameworks—like React, Next.js, and Node.js—and how to integrate APIs and authentication systems in a secure, scalable way.
+I also developed a better appreciation for clean code, version control best practices, and continuous deployment.

-This project is now a solid part of my professional portfolio, and I am proud of everything we accomplished together this semester.
+On the personal side, I learned how to break down complex requirements into actionable tasks, communicate effectively across different roles, and adapt quickly when things didn’t go according to plan.
+This project not only strengthened my technical foundation but also taught me resilience, accountability, and how to contribute meaningfully to a team.
+It's now a solid part of my professional portfolio, and I am proud of everything we accomplished together this semester.